Community-Based Clinical Pastoral Education (CPE)

 Direct Pastoral Care: The Community Chaplain is called on in times of personal crisis, often related to a health issue, an ailing relative or a death in the family.
 He also visits and counsels individuals and their families in their homes, hospitals, and elder-care centers.
 Working in concert with the program’s Spiritual Care Volunteers, the Chaplain provides visitation and consultation services and facilitates funerals and memorial services for all community members, regardless of affiliation.

 Spiritual Care Volunteers: The Community Chaplain trains and oversees a community-wide Spiritual Care Volunteer Program made up of trained lay persons to visit the sick and isolated.
-Volunteers come from nearly every area congregation, with a total of 15 volunteers to date.
-Spiritual care volunteers have been placed at four area hospitals and five elder-care centers.
+Volunteers come from nearly every area congregation, with a total of 29 volunteers to date.
+Spiritual care volunteers have been placed at seven area hospitals , seven elder-care centers, and one correctional facility.

 Resident JFS Chaplain: When JFS clients express a need for spiritual counseling or when such a need is identified by JFS staff, the Chaplain is available to visit with them and help them connect to community and tradition.
 Additionally, when JFS is asked to present a program on health and wellness, the Chaplain provides the spiritual component.
 For example, he has participated in the Sacred Aging program and the Eating Disorders Task Force.